Designed in Canada, Ready for the World

 Easy Configuration and Easy Operation

-Configuration files on the SD card set every receiver parameter, from decimation rates to filter settings.
-Making new config files takes just seconds using EMPower’s visual Config Creator.
+Configuration files on the SD card set all receiver parameters from decimation rates to filter settings.
+New config files take just seconds to make using EMPower’s visual Config Creator.

-Single-button start means field operators can focus on field operations, not data entry, helping to avoid mistakes and keep crews moving.
+Single-button start means field crew can focus on field operations not data entry, helping to avoid mistakes and keep crews moving.

 Up to 8 independent channels with their own gain, filter, and sensor type settings provide maximum flexibility, and with no adaptors or separate sensor power supplies required, equipment layout is intuitive and clear.